treepie/capper/README.rst

   load "capper/multistage"

-Note: capper takes care of loading capistranos default deploy recipe, no need to load it again in your ``Capfile``.
+Note: capper does not support capistranos default deploy recipe, instead an enhanced copy is shipped directly with capper and enabled by default.

 Multistage
 ----------